All Episodes

 Who was it that forced him out of office?

-I'm my point is that had we been around during the Vietnam War, they would have turned on us before they turned on LBJ.
+My point is that had we been around during the Vietnam War, they would have turned on us before they turned on LBJ.

-One thing, if they do it on their own, fine.
+One thing, if they do it on their own, fine, but they're not going to follow us.

-Uh this is I don't really think it's all that arguable.
+I don't really think it's all that arguable.

 I mean, the media didn't have much to say about Hitler until he turned on the Soviets.

-They were, these people were always very soft on Soviet communism.
+These people were always very soft on Soviet communism.

-Uh they mocked anti-communism and made fun of it.
+They mocked anti-communism and made fun of it.

 They've just gotten worse over the years, and now they have been forced into owning up on which side they've always been.

-Look at they they didn't roll over for Jimmy Carter.
+Look, they didn't roll over for Jimmy Carter.

-Uh they had a lot of problems with him.
+They had a lot of problems with him.

-So it's but it's different now.
+So it's, but it's different now.

 Had we been around during Carter, Carter would have gotten almost the same treatment Obama does if we had been leading the charge against Carter as we are against Obama.

-Because they're gonna choose sides.
+Because they're going to choose sides.

 If they are the lone force of accountability, be out there.

-I think she was at Was she at U.S. Yeah, she was at USA Today then.
+Yeah, she was at USA Today then.

 And I'm sitting there minding my own business.